-MAIN CONTROL PANEL - MLT5080KV
+MAIN CONTROL PANEL - MLT3080M/MLT3080K

 - 1. MAIN CIRCUIT BREAKER: This 240V (40A) breaker will disconnect power to the lights and control panel receptacles. - 2.
 LIGHT SWITCHES: One circuit breaker is supplied for each light. - 3.
 BALLAST INDICATOR LIGHTS: Indicates power from the ballast to each light. - 4.
 240V BREAKER: This 240V (30A) circuit breaker is supplied for the 240V twist-lock receptacle. - 5.
 ENGINE START SWITCH: Keyed switch operates glow plugs, starts and stops engine. - 6.
-ENGINE HOUR METER: Keeps track of engine hours for service. - 7.
-DC BREAKER: Circuit breaker (10A) for the engine electrical system. - 8.
-120V DUPLEX RECEPTACLES: This unit is equipped with two 120V (20A) GFCI receptacles to supply power for accessories connected to the generator when the engine is running and the main circuit breaker is "ON/I". - 9.
-240V TWIST-LOCK RECEPTACLE: This 240V (30A) receptacle supplies power for accessories connected to the generator when the engine is running and both the main circuit breaker and 240V breaker are switched to the "ON/I" position. - 10.
-120V BREAKERS: These 120V (20A) circuit breakers are supplied for the 120V GFCI duplex receptacles. - 11.
+GLOW PLUG INDICATOR: Indicates operation of the engine glow plugs (Mitsubishi engines only). - 7.
+ENGINE HOUR METER: Keeps track of engine hours for service. - 8.
+DC BREAKER: Circuit breaker (10A) for the engine electrical system. - 120V DUPLEX RECEPTACLES: This unit is equipped with two 120V (20A) GFCI receptacles to supply power for accessories connected to the generator when the engine is running and the main circuit breaker is switched "ON/I". - 240V TWIST- LOCK RECEPTACLE: This 240V (30A) receptacle supplies power for accessories connected to the generator when the engine is running and both the main circuit breaker and 240V breaker are switched to the "ON/I" position. - 11.
+120V BREAKERS: These 120V (20A) circuit breakers are supplied for the 120V GFCI duplex receptacles. - 12.
 CIRCUIT BREAKER INDICATOR LIGHT: This light indicates that the main circuit breaker must be opened (switched off) before starting the engine.